txus/saga/README.md

 the story progresses from passage to passage through links, user choices and satisfied preconditions.

-As we'll see as you read on -- preconditions, consequences and choices govern declarative, constraint-based control-flow, whereas links are used for probabilistic control flow (and thus can also be used to model imperative, deterministic control flow).
+As we'll see as you read on -- preconditions, choices and deterministic consequences govern declarative, constraint-based control-flow, whereas links and probabilistic consequences are used for probabilistic control flow (and thus can also be used to model imperative, deterministic control flow too).

 ### Preconditions